 How-to Guides, Postage and Mailing

-An Ultimate Guide to the USPS: Move Update, Certified Mail
+An Ultimate Guide to the USPS: Move Update, Certified Mail, Postal Optimizations, Mailer Scorecard

-Partnering with a mail outsource provider is the best way for companies to utilize the USPS tools and services listed in this article.
-Not only do mail providers know of the latest postal promotions, regulations and updates, but they can also help your company maximize postage savings and increase audience engagement.
-Mail providers have access to presort and commingling for greater postage discounts, state-of-the-art mailing equipment, and tracking and reporting for greater workflow transparency.
+To fully leverage the USPS tools and services discussed in this guide, partnering with a mail outsourcing provider is highly recommended.
+These providers possess the expertise and knowledge of the latest postal promotions, regulations, and updates, enabling businesses to maximize postage savings and enhance audience engagement.
+Mail providers offer access to presort and commingling for greater postage discounts, state-of-the-art mailing equipment, and tracking and reporting capabilities for improved workflow transparency.

 Businesses that handle mail in-house can still benefit from USPS tools and services but not with the same ease and optimization as an outsource mail partner.
 With that in mind, let’s jump into your USPS guide.